 |Hospitality workers||Nurse aides and orderlies|

 Each province has its own labour market dependent on the resources available within the province and the industries most prevalent.
-For example people who work in the financial sector will find a lot of opportunities in Ontario and Quebec, film industry workers in British Columbia.
+For example, people who work in the financial sector will find a lot of opportunities in Ontario and Quebec, film industry workers in British Columbia.
 The occupations listed above are in demand across the whole country, and there are much more.

 How to Immigrate to Canada

 While it is very possible to immigrate to Canada without a job offer, through the Express Entry System, it is much easier to get your Canadian permanent residency if you can secure employment.
-That is why know where to look is so important.
-If you are highly qualified or trained, for example an architect or pipefitter, you can apply for permanent residency without a job offer, and if you are successful, you can move to wherever you like in Canada and begin your job hunt.
+That is why knowing where to look is so important.
+If you are highly qualified or trained, for example, an architect or pipefitter, you can apply for permanent residency without a job offer, and if you are successful, you can move to wherever you like in Canada and begin your job hunt.

 Another way to go about the immigration process is to choose a province or territory with an immigration program directed at immigrants.
-One example is the Atlantic Immigration Pilot, which includes four provinces: Prince Edward Island, Nova Scotia, New Brunswick and Newfoundland & Labrador.
-If you secure a skilled or semi-skilled job offer in one of these four Atlantic provinces, or graduate from one of their post secondary designated learning institutions, you can be eligible for permanent residency, as long as it is your intention to continue to live and work in the provinces.
+One example is the Atlantic Immigration Pilot, which includes four provinces: Prince Edward Island, Nova Scotia, New Brunswick, and Newfoundland & Labrador.
+If you secure a skilled or semi-skilled job offer in one of these four Atlantic provinces or graduate from one of their post-secondary designated learning institutions, you can be eligible for permanent residency, as long as it is your intention to continue to live and work in the provinces.

 How CanadianVisa Can Help

 There has never been a better time to embark on this journey.
 Thanks to Canada's remarkable 2020 job market recovery, the Immigration and Refugee Council of Canada (IRCC) has been able to set their targets for 2021 and beyond, and they are simply staggering.

 - 2021 - 401,000 immigrants to be issued permanent residency in Canada